John Gianvito

-John Gianvito is a U.S. filmmaker, film curator, academic and movie critic.
+John Gianvito is an American filmmaker, film curator, academic and movie critic.

 Background

 Gianvito attended the California Institute of the Arts where he earned a BFA, and the Massachusetts Institute of Technology, where he earned a MS.

 He has worked as a curator with the Harvard Film Archive, and is currently an associate professor with the Department of Visual and Media Arts at Emerson College.

+In December 2023, alongside 50 other filmmakers, Gianvito signed an open letter published in Libération demanding a ceasefire and an end to the killing of civilians amid the 2023 Israeli invasion of the Gaza Strip, and for a humanitarian corridor into Gaza to be established for humanitarian aid, and the release of hostages.

 Filmography

 A partial list of the films by John Gianvito: